-Column Title Description 8R ASSESSMENTS DUE - Other Adjustments OIL Used as necessary for any other monetary adjustments needed to the Assessment Package.
-88 ASSESSMENTS DUE - DRO Total assessments due for Desalter Replenishment.
+Column Title Description

+ASSESSMENTS DUE - Other Adjustments

+8R Used as necessary for any other monetary adjustments needed to the Assessment Package.

+ASSESSMENTS DUE - DRO

+8S Total assessments due for Desalter Replenishment.
 Copied from [21L].

-8T ASSESSMENTS DUE - Total Due Total assessments.
-[8M] + [8N] + [8N] + [8P] + [8R] + [8S].
-9A Physical Production Fiscal year physical production by each Party.
-9B Voluntary Agreements (w/ Ag) Total of water provided to Agricultural Pool Parties.
-9C Assignments (w / Non-Ag) Total of water provided to Non-Agricultural Pool Parties.
-9D Other Adjustments Total of water received from, or provided to, another Appropriator.
+ASSESSMENTS DUE - Total Due

+8T Total assessments.
+[8M] + [8N] + [8O] + [8P] + [8Q] + [8R] + [8S].

+Physical Production

+9A Fiscal year physical production by each Party.

+· · · · · · Voluntary Agreements (w/ Ag)

+9B Total of water provided to Agricultural Pool Parties.

+Assignments (w / Non-Ag)

+9C Total of water provided to Non-Agricultural Pool Parties.

+Other Adjustments

+9D Total of water received from, or provided to, another Appropriator.
 Also includes production off-sets.

-9E Actual FY Production (Assmnt Pkg Column 10I) Total adjusted production for the fiscal year.
+produced of the second Actual FY Production (Assmnt Pkg Column 10)

+9E Total adjusted production for the fiscal year.
 [9A] + [9B] + [9C] + [9D].

+Percent of Operating Safe Yield

+10A The Party's yearly percentage of Operating Safe Yield.

+Carryover Beginning Balance

-10A Percent of Operating Safe Yield The Party's yearly percentage of Operating Safe Yield.
-10B Carryover Beginning Balance The beginning balance in each Annual Account.
-This number carries forward from the ending balance in the previous period Assessment Package.
-10C Prior Year Adjustments This number reflects the adjusted production rights from a previous Assessment Package, in the event that corrections are needed.
-10D Assigned Share of Operating Safe Yield The Party's yearly volume of Operating Safe Yield.
-10E Net Ag Pool Reallocation Reallocation of Ag Pool Safe Yield.
+10B The beginning balance in each Annual Account.
+This number carries forward from the ending balance in the previous period Assessment

+Package.

+Prior Year Adjustments

+10C This number reflects the adjusted production rights from a previous Assessment Package, in the event that corrections are needed.

+Assigned Share of Operating Safe Yield

+10D The Party's yearly volume of Operating Safe Yield.

+Net Ag Pool Reallocation

+[10E] Reallocation of Ag Pool Safe Yield.
 Copied from [16E].
 The calculations that lead to this are made on Page 16.1.

+Water Transaction Activity

-10F Water Transaction Activity Water transactions.
+10F Water transactions.
 Copied from [14E].
 The calculations that lead to this are made on Page 14.1.

+Line 1 Other Adjustments

-10G Other Adjustments This number reflects adjusted production rights, in the event that corrections are needed.
-10H Annual Production Right Current Year Production Right.
+10G This number reflects adjusted production rights, in the event that corrections are needed.

+Linut Annual Production Right

+10H Current Year Production Right.
 [10B] + [10C] + [10D] + [10E] + [10F] + [10G].

-101 Actual Fiscal Year Production Fiscal year production, including Assignments and Voluntary Agreements, from CBWM's production system (as verified by each Party on their Water Activity Report).
+[] Actual Fiscal Year Production

+101 Fiscal year production, including Assignments and Voluntary Agreements, from CBWM's production system (as verified by each Party on

+their Water Activity Report). includes a sub note subtracting Desalter production.

+10J Storage and Recover Program(s)

+Total exchanges for the period (July 1 - June 30) including MZ1 forbearance and DYY deliveries (as reported to CBWM by IEUA and TVMWD and as verified by each Party on their Water Activity Report).
+A DYY in-lieu "put" is shown as a positive number and a DYY "take is

+shown as a negative number.

+Total Production and Exchanges

+10K Actual production [10]] <plus> Storage and Recovery exchanges [10.].
 Includes a sub note subtracting Desalter production.
-10J Storage and Recover Program(s) Total exchanges for the period (July 1 - June 30) including MZ1 forbearance and DYY deliveries (as reported to CBWM by IEUA and TVMWD and as verified by each Party on their Water Activity Report).
-A DYY in-lieu "put" is shown as a positive number and a DYY "take is shown as a negative number.
-10K Total Production and Exchanges Actual production [101] <plus> Storage and Recovery exchanges [10J].
-Includes a sub note subtracting Desalter production.
-Also known as Assessable Production.</plus> 10L Net Over-Production - 85/15% For 85/15 Rule participants: Production rights [10H] <minus> total production and exchanges [10K], equaling less than zero.</minus>
+Also known as</plus>

+Assessable Production.

+10L Net Over-Production - 85/15%

+For 85/15 Rule participants: Production rights [10H] <minus> total production and exchanges [10K], equaling less than zero.</minus>

+Page 28.4